-In my free time, I enjoy hiking on Swiss mountains ⛰️, cycling up (and down) steep hills 🚴, running with a compass and a map 🗺️, swimming in freezing lakes and rivers 🏊🏻, reading books and research papers 📖, watching international movies you've probably never heard of 🎥, and first and foremost talking and socializing 👋.
-So if you want to chat, I'm your man!
+In my free time, I enjoy hiking ⛰️, cycling up (and down) steep hills 🚴, running with a compass and a map 🗺️, swimming in freezing lakes and rivers 🏊🏻, reading books and research papers 📖, watching international movies you've probably never heard of 🎥, and first and foremost talking and socializing 👋.
+So if you want to chat or grab a beer, count me in! 🍻

-Email / Scholar / CV / Twitter / Github / LinkedIn
+Email / Scholar / CV / Twitter / Bluesky / Github / LinkedIn

 ETH Zürich